Oral health student assessing primary school student

 Learn more about our long history with the Kingdom of Tonga, including the ongoing Advanced Nursing Diploma program that addresses non-communicable diseases at a community level in Tonga.

-The Sydney Nursing School is involved with the Widening Participation and Outreach program that seeks to address the under-representation of students from low socio-economic backgrounds, rural communities and Aboriginal and Torres Strait Islander communities.
+The University of Sydney Susan Wakil School of Nursing and Midwifery is involved with the Widening Participation and Outreach program that seeks to address the under-representation of students from low socio-economic backgrounds, rural communities and Aboriginal and Torres Strait Islander communities.

 Our Voice Clinic is a teaching and research facility that provides voice assessments.
 It is part of the Voice Research Laboratory, a fully equipped voice analysis facility, within the Communication Disorders Treatment and Research Clinic (CDTRC).